siddharthn183/AI-StoryTeller/README.md

-# 🎬 AI Story Re-Imagination Engine
+# 🎬 AI-StoryTeller - An AI-Powered Story Re-Imagination Engine

 The goal of this project is to:

 > Preserve the *essence* of a classic/public-domain story
 > while **re-engineering it into a completely new world**
-> using a structured AI pipeline (not just one big prompt).

 The result is a working system that: